-CCAs play an important part in the all-round development of each student and enable him to actively participate in the life of the school community.
+CCAs play an important part in the all-round development of each boy and enable him to actively participate in the life of the school community.
 These activities promote service, teamwork, leadership, group and self-discipline, loyalty, healthy living and sportsmanship.

 - student’s talent,

 - school needs and the availability of places,

 - the possibility of the student getting a good CCA grade.

 Every Josephian is expected to fulfil a minimum level of participation in the CCA of the school as spelt out in the CCA guidelines.
 Student involvement is monitored and reported as part of the regular and formal reporting to parents on the progress of their son so that a healthy balance between studies and co-curricular activities is established and maintained for all students.

 All non-swimmers in Sec 1 and new students in Sec 2 and Sec 3 will go for Swimming Proficiency at the beginning of the year.